ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

 Prerequisites
 --------------

--   Exercise 0: Lab Setup
+> **NOTE** These instructions assume that the Ansible Controller is setup.
+This can be done in one of two ways:  1) Complete Exercies 0 - Lab Setup or 2) Run Setup / Controller.

 -   Information required for executing this exercise